epsonavy/Note-api/README.md

 The simple Rest API application example build on [Api-platform](https://api-platform.com/) and [Symfony](https://symfony.com/) framework.

 ## Installation
-### 1. Clone repository
+### 1. Clone repository (Download zip file won't work)
 ```bash
 git clone https://github.com/epsonavy/Note-api.git
 ```
 ### 2. Dependencies installation
-Make sure you have docker in your machine, you can download from https://www.docker.com/ Pull docker image and install project dependencies by using the following command in the project folder
+Make sure you have docker in your machine, you can download from https://www.docker.com/ .
+Pull docker image and install project dependencies by using the following command in the project folder
 ```bash
 cd Note-api